Storytime.

 But still, let me explain it clearly.

-- Orientation focuses on the opportunities and the services the institution offers
+• Orientation focuses on the opportunities and services the institution offers

-- Student onboarding can take over a hundred days and often takes an entire semester, if not more
+• Student onboarding can take months and often takes an entire semester if not more

 Why is onboarding students so crucial?

-A university, a college, any other educational institution; all worthless without the students.
+A university, a college, or any other educational institution is pointless without the students.

 Bold take, I know.